achandrawar/TAF/README.md

-# Serenity BDD Test Automation Framework
+# TAF — Serenity BDD Test Automation Framework

 ## Project Overview
 This project is a Java-based Test Automation Framework designed to automate web application testing using Serenity BDD, JUnit 5, and the Page Object Model (POM) design pattern.
 It provides robust browser management, reporting, and supports scalable, maintainable test suites for both technical and non-technical users.